woodser/monero-ts/README.md

 A JavaScript library for creating Monero applications using RPC and WebAssembly bindings to [monero v0.18.2.0 'Flourine Fermie'](https://github.com/monero-project/monero/tree/v0.18.2.0).

-* Supports browser and Node.js applications using WebAssembly.
+* Supports client-side wallets in Node.js and the browser using WebAssembly.
 * Supports wallet and daemon RPC clients.
 * Supports multisig, view-only, and offline wallets.
 * Wallet types are interchangeable by conforming to a [common interface](https://moneroecosystem.org/monero-javascript/MoneroWallet.html).